 This rare designer dog is a gentle, curious canine companion that will love playing with his favorie humans.
-While these pups aren’t the most affectionate, they show their love through endless loyalty to their owners.
+While these pups aren’t the most affectionate four-footers around, they show their love through endless loyalty to their owners.

-These working dogs like to keep busy and appreciate having a job to keep them busy throughout the day.
+These working dogs like to keep busy and appreciate having a job to keep them occupied and stimulated throughout the day.
 Akita Catahoulas need early socialization and consistent training sessions to develop proper boundaries between work and play.

 If you’re searching for a hard working hound, this Akita Australian Cattle Dog cross is a great pick.
 These designer dogs like to keep busy and are happy to watch over your home.

-This marvelous mix needs lots of physical activity to feel their finest.
+This marvelous mix needs lots of physical activity to feel his finest.
 They can also be strong-willed at times, so they will need patient pet parents who can provide plenty of training.

-The Akita Doberman is strong, and surprisingly sensitive.
+The Akita Doberman is strong yet surprisingly sensitive.
 With that in mind, this mix needs an experienced owner who’s happy to provide consistent, positive training sessions.

 These dogs can be aloof around strangers, so early socialization is important.
-They bond closely with their favorite humans and are happy to show their affection.
+They bond closely with their favorite humans and are happy to dole out Doberman-sized doses of affection.

 This spirited Akita terrier mix will keep you on your toes.
 Akita Jack Russell mixes need plenty of playtime and exercise to satisfy their boundless energy (and to help reduce the chances of them getting into mischief).

 This spotted sweetheart is outgoing and plenty playful.
 With boundless energy, these dogs need plenty of time outside to explore and exercise.

-Akita Dalmatians have a strong prey drive, so they might not be the best fit for homes with cats or other dogs (especially homes with tiny pets).
+Akita Dalmatians have strong prey drives, so they might not be the best fit for homes with cats or other dogs (especially homes with tiny pets).
 These dogs need experienced owners who are patient with their sometimes strong-willed personalities.

-This dignified dog is chronically curious and will keep you engaged with their playful personalities.
-Akia Dachshunds are always up for the next adventure and are surprisingly active, even if they inherit the Dachshund’s smaller frame.
+This dignified dog is chronically curious and will keep you entertained with his playful personality.
+Akita Dachshunds are always up for the next adventure and are surprisingly active, even if they inherit the Dachshund’s smaller frame.